Angular2Guy/Angular2AndJavaEE/README.md

 JBoss Plugin JBoss AS, WildFly & EAP Server Tools	3.2.0 or newer.

-Plugin TypeScript	1.8.0 or newer.
+Plugin Typescript.Java 1.2.0 or newer.

 Maven 3.3.3 or newer.